AWS App Runner vs Elastic Beanstalk: Differences Compared

 How to Easily Deploy an App with Elastic Beanstalk

 Deploying an app with Elastic Beanstalk is as simple as uploading your application code.
-You can use the AWS Management Console, AWS CLI, or the AWS SDKs to upload your code, and Elastic Beanstalk will handle the rest.
+You can use the AWS Management Console, AWS CLI, or AWS SDKs to upload your code; Elastic Beanstalk will handle the rest.
 You can also configure and customize your application environment as needed, using the AWS Management Console or APIs.

 How Much Does Beanstalk Cost

-The cost of running an application with Elastic Beanstalk varies based on the resources used (e.g. EC2 instances and storage) and can range from $0.02 to $0.09 per GB-month depending on the size and complexity of your application.
-Additionally, larger applications that require more resources than average could lead to higher costs when using Elastic Beanstalk compared to other providers.
+The cost of running an application with Elastic Beanstalk varies based on the resources used (e.g. EC2 instances and storage) and can range from $0.02 to $0.09 per GB-month, depending on the size and complexity of your application.
+Additionally, larger applications that require more resources than average could lead to higher costs when using Elastic Beanstalk than other providers.

 Elastic Beanstalk Price Breakdown